1793

 patented (by Scot Alexander Bain)

-telegraph link is completed (between Washington DC and Baltimore,
+1844 A telegraph link is completed between Washington DC and

-of dots and dashes used became known as the Morse code)
+(using an arrangement of dots and dashes that became

 Western Union Telegraph Company is formed